 - Install anti-theft devices

 - Show proof of storage and keep your vehicle stored during winter

 - Shop around for lower rates or switch insurers

 How do you determine the value of a classic car?

 According to Jack McKenzie of Auto Accessories Garage, “There are a lot of aspects involved in appraising a classic vehicle.
 The value can vary based on the condition of the exterior, the condition of the interior, the state of the mechanical components, the authenticity of the vehicle, and how many original parts are still in working order.”

 Can I bundle regular car insurance with classic car insurance?

 Yes.
 In the past, this was not possible, but Mildred Ayala, First Vice President of Private Client Services at HUB International Northeast explains: “Due to the increased number of individuals owning classic & collectible vehicles, many insurance carriers now allow them to be added to the standard policy providing coverage for everyday use, private passenger vehicles.
 You need to inquire with the insurance company to see if this is something they offer.
 Some carriers that do offer this option are Chubb, PURE, Cincinnati Insurance Company and AIG Private Client.”

 The Bottom Line

 Classic car insurance is available from many different providers, including both specialty classic car insurers and traditional insurance companies.
-Your car is unique, so take your time shopping around for a policy that best fits your needs.
-A good classic car insurer should give you the freedom to enjoy your vehicle while protecting its value for years to come with the cheapest car insurance that fits your needs.
+Your car is a unique asset, so take your time shopping around for a policy that best fits your needs.
+A good classic car insurer will give you the freedom to enjoy your classic vehicle while protecting its value for years to come with the lowest cost car insurance that will fit your needs.